Burnes delivers with arm, bat as Brewers trounce Cubs 7-0

 Wednesday’s game saw no trouble in response.
 Milwaukee’s Keston Hiura was hit by a pitch in the fourth inning, without incident.

-Burnes (1-1) has fanned 30 while allowing only four hits and no walks in 18 1/3 innings.
-He yielded just one hit in each of his first two starts, but the Brewers lost both games.
+The Cubs had no answers for Burnes, who finally got a win to reward his brilliant work.
+Burnes yielded just one hit in each of his first two starts, but the Brewers lost both games.

 Although Burnes carried a no-hitter into the seventh inning April 3 against Minnesota, the Brewers mustered just one hit and struck out 17 times in a 2-0 loss to the Twins.
 Burnes left with a 1-0 lead Thursday at St. Louis, but the Cardinals rallied against Milwaukee’s bullpen to win 3-1.

-This time, Burnes got a bit more help from his teammates.
+Burnes got more help Wednesday.

-The Brewers wasted no time taking a lead Thursday against Jake Arrieta (2-1), who struck out five and gave up three runs in five innings.
+Travis Shaw scored one of Milwaukee’s two runs in the first inning and delivered a solo shot in the third off Jake Arrieta (2-1), who struck out five and gave up three runs in five innings.

-Jackie Bradley Jr. doubled to lead off the first and scored on Travis Shaw’s single.
-Shaw moved to third on Avisaíl García’s double and came home on Omar Narváez’s sacrifice fly.

-Shaw extended the lead to 3-0 with a homer to left center in the third.
+“Whenever you get a lead to go out and start the game early on, it makes it a lot easier on us on the mound to go out and just fill the strike zone and force some contact early,” Burnes said.
+“It definitely makes it a little easier to pitch.”

 The Brewers broke the game open in the sixth as reliever Shelby Miller didn’t retire any of the five batters he faced.
+That four-run outburst in the sixth included Burnes’ bases-loaded single up the middle off Justin Steele.

+Burnes said he and the other Brewers pitchers often tell bench coach Pat Murphy how well they all can hit.

+This time, Burnes showed Murphy he could back up that big talk.

 TRAINERS’ ROOM

 Cubs: RHP Kyle Hendricks was back in Chicago on Wednesday, one day after getting scratched from his scheduled start because he wasn’t feeling well.
-Manager David Ross said Tuesday that Hendrick tested negative for COVID-19 and none of his players have tested positive, but the Cubs are being cautious after bullpen coach Chris Young and first base coach Craig Driver both had positives tests.
+Ross said Tuesday that Hendrick tested negative for COVID-19 and none of his players have tested positive, but the Cubs are being cautious after bullpen coach Chris Young and first base coach Craig Driver both had positives tests.

 “It feels like every day is sort of a new challenge with this,” Cubs president of baseball operations Jed Hoyer said.
 “How to distinguish what is seasonal allergies versus what is COVID symptoms, there’s no way to know, and I think because we have those two coaches who are positive, we have to act in a certain fashion.”